|Source of Information|

 - The CFS has informed the vendor concerned of the irregularity and instructed it to stop sale and remove from shelves the affected batch of the product.

 - According to the CFS's instructions, the agent concerned has initiated a recall on the affected batch of the product.

 - The CFS will alert the trade, continue to follow up on the incident and take appropriate action.
 Investigation is ongoing.

 |Advice to the Trade|

-The trade should also stop using or selling the product concerned immediately if they possess it.
+- Stop using or selling the affected batches of the products concerned immediately if they possess them.

 |Advice to Consumers|

-- Do not to consume the affected product if they have bought any.
+- Not to consume the affected batches of the products if they have bought any.

 The CFS press release

 Members of the public may call its hotline at 2111 9787 during office hours for enquiries about the recall of the product concerned.